Christian Izien: Professional career

+Tampa Bay Buccaneers

 After going unselected in the 2023 NFL draft, Izien was signed by the Tampa Bay Buccaneers as an undrafted free agent.
 He impressed in the off-season and made the final roster, being named the starting nickelback as a rookie.
 He had interceptions in his first two games, becoming only the fourth undrafted player in NFL history to accomplish the feat.
 As a rookie, he appeared in all 17 regular season games and made four starts.
 He finished with 65 total tackles (47 solo), two interceptions, two passes defended, and one forced fumble.

 Izien made 14 appearances (10 starts) for Tampa Bay in 2024, totaling one interception, three pass deflections, one forced fumble, and 75 combined tackles.
 On December 26, 2024, Izien was placed on injured reserve with a pectoral injury, ending his season.

+Detroit Lions

+On March 13, 2026, Izien signed with the Detroit Lions on a one-year contract.